michaelconnor00/gbdxrun/README.md

 ### Create a new version

-To create a new version:
+To create a new version (after all tests have passed and PR is merged):

 ```
 bumpversion ( major | minor | patch )
 git push --tags
 ```

-Don't forget to update the changelog.
+Versioning is according to [Symantic Versioning](http://semver.org/) system.